Blog

 Thank you for joining the Messaging beta.
 Messaging brings simple, secure chat to your church’s own Hubb app.
 You get one-to-one and group conversations for your teams, ministries and small groups, with no personal phone numbers and no separate apps to manage.
 Everything stays inside your church’s Hubb account, securely stored and auditable by your church administrators.

-This guide covers everything you need to start testing: getting the app on your phone, turning chat on for your groups, and what we’d love your feedback on.
+This guide covers what you need to start testing: getting the app on your phone, turning chat on for your groups, turning on Safe Messaging if you work with children and young people, and what we’d love your feedback on.

 1478758